 Travel Allowed on a Biometric Passport for Foreign Travel:

-- Uzbek citizens departing the Republic of Uzbekistan must exit using a valid biometric passport for foreign travel (red passport), regardless of age.
+- Uzbek citizens, including dual nationals, departing the Republic of Uzbekistan must exit using a valid biometric passport for foreign travel (red passport), regardless of age.

 Restrictions on Travel of a Minor of Uzbek Citizen Parent: Uzbek diplomatic missions will refuse to issue a visa to a U.S. citizen minor if at least one of the minor’s parents is an Uzbek citizen who has registered a permanent residence (“propiska”) in Uzbekistan.
 In these cases, the Uzbek Embassy in Washington, D.C., or the Consulate General in New York will either issue an Uzbek birth certificate or issue a certificate of return to Uzbekistan.